jbr/test-harness/README.md

 # test-harness

-this simple macro wraps your tests with any function that accepts a function with that signature.
+this proc macro wraps your tests with any function that accepts a function with your test's signature.
 Your test function can accept any number of arguments and return anything, as long as you call it with the correct arguments in the harness.

-# Simple example
+## Example
 ```rust
 use test_harness::test;